During Worship on Sunday Mornings

 Children’s Ministry Moments

 These are short announcements, invitations, speeches, or testimonies that our children share with the rest of the congregation.
-They may occur anywhere between 3 and 8 times per year, according to interest.
+They occur several times per year, according to interest.
 We always invite children to speak in advance.
 Some of our previous Children’s Ministry Moments have:

 - reported on our Youth Group’s trip to Heifer International Farm

 - shared insights from our trip to see/hear Malala Yousafzai speak in person

 - challenged us with some of Rev. Dr. Martin Luther King, Jr.’s lesser known words about justice and church

 - invited us to participate in service projects, food/clothing drives, and mission trips